 Hosting with GitLab

-Use GitLab CI/CD to automatically generate preview links on merge requests and publish your Fern docs when changes are merged to main.
+Use GitLab CI/CD to automatically generate preview links on merge requests, publish your Fern docs when changes are merged to main, and delete preview links after merge.

 Prerequisites